-Editor -in-chief: Frank Armstrong
+Editor: Frank Armstrong

-Prior to setting up Cassandra Voices his work had been published in the Irish Times, the Dublin Review of Books, Village Magazine and the London Magazine, among others.
+Prior to setting up Cassandra Voices his writing was published in the Irish Times, the London Magazine, the Dublin Review of Books, and Village Magazine, the Law Society’s Gazette, among others.
 He is the author of ‘Beef with Potatoes: food, agriculture, and sustainability in modern Ireland’ for The Proceedings of the Royal Irish Academy Vol. 115C, Food and Drink in Ireland (2015).
-He previously taught a course on the history and politics of food in University College Dublin, and tutored at a number of Oxford colleges.
+He previously taught a course on the History and Politics of Food in University College Dublin, and tutored at a number of Oxford colleges and in Anglo-American University in Prague, as well as delivering papers at academic conferences in Dublin and Berlin.
 His interests include nature, literature and politics.
-Frank aspires to poetry and tweets prosaically from @frankarmstrong2
+Frank aspires to poetry and tweets prosaically from

-Creative Director: Daniele Idini
+Photographic Editor: Daniele Idini

 To take a photograph is not only a way of whispering or claiming the existence of something, but it’s also a way of perpetuate the trace of an eye, of a will, a desire, or just a voice, somewhere.